ArpitPrd/Getting-To-Know-Network-Traffic/Notes.md

 - before submitting make sure to remove the hack to identify s

 - need to check the slight peek in upload?
+- if time persists explictly show each of the integers on the graph
 ## DNS

 - this is like the phone book system